Xhendos/SI7021Library/README.md

 ###init() [void]

 Initialize the Wire library with the correct SerialClock and SerialData pins.
-This method should ALWAYS been called before using any other methods of the API.
+This method should ALWAYS been called before using any other methods of the API. <br />
 The method does not return anything.

 ```C++